cjmdaixi/opengl-webrtc-streamer/README.md

 Pixel Streaming

-The proj is based on rendering of clouds.(云渲染)
+The proj is based on cloud rendering.(云渲染)

 ### 1 Set Up
 Please make sure ffmpeg is installed first.